Nevada City, Montana

 Nevada City (/nɪ'veɪdə/ niv-AY-də) is an unincorporated community in Madison County, Montana, United States.
-In the 1880s, it was one of the two major centers of Commerce in what was known as one of the "Richest Gold Strikes in the Rocky Mountain West", sharing this role with its sister city Virginia City.
-Since the late 1990s, Nevada City has become a tourist attraction for its collection of 19th century buildings within or surrounding the Nevada City Museum & Music Hall.
+In the 1860s, it was one of two centers of commerce in what was known as one of the richest gold strikes in the Rocky Mountain West, along with its sister city Virginia City.
+As the gold played out and prospectors moved away, Nevada City gradually became a ghost town.
+Since the late 1950s, Nevada City has become a tourist attraction for its collection of nineteenth-century buildings within or surrounding the Nevada City Museum and Music Hall.

 History

-Archaeological evidence found between the Music Hall and the Nevada City Hotel would indicate earlier than mining era habitation, possibly by white hunters or trappers.
-The earliest white hunters and trappers in the area had no conscious intention of establishing a city on the site, because the existence of a city would have presumably destroyed their economic base, which was based on the harvesting of beaver.
+Archaeological evidence found between the Music Hall and the Nevada City Hotel indicates earlier than mining-era habitation, possibly by white hunters or trappers.